pfenninglab/02319-hw-cnn/README.md

 The trained model is saved in a directory called `wandb/run-<date_string>-<run_id>`.

 To find the directory associated with a given run:
-1. Go to that run in the `wandb` user interface, e.g. https://wandb.ai/cmu-cbd-pfenninglab/mouse-sst/runs/1gimqghi .
+1. Go to that run in the `wandb` user interface, e.g. https://wandb.ai/<wandb username>/02319-hw-cnn/runs/1gimqghi .
 2. The run ID is the part of that URL after `runs/`.
 E.g. for the above model, the run id is `1gimqghi`.
-3. On `lane`, find the trained model with this run id.
+3. On the PSC, find the trained model with this run id.
 You can use the `find` command for this:
 ```
 find wandb/ -wholename *<run id>*/files/model-final.h5
 ```